 Development Standard 'Deemed to comply' R-Codes Provision Amend/ Replace/Augment Local Development Plan 'deemed-to-comply' provision NB.
 Provisions sourced from R-MD Codes unless otherwise stated below.
-Open Space and Outdoor Living Areas 5.1.4 C4 5.3.1 Table 1 - Provision 6 Replace Minimum 10% of the lot area or 20m2 (whichever is the greater), directly accessible from a habitable room of the dwelling and located At least 70% of the OLA must be uncovered and includes areas under eaves which adjoin covered areas.
+Open Space and Outdoor Living Areas 5.1.4 C4 5.3.1 Table 1 - Provision 6 Replace Minimum 10% of the lot area or 20m2 (whichever is the greater), directly accessible from a habitable room of the dwelling and located behind the street setback area.
+At least 70% of the OLA must be uncovered and includes areas under eaves which adjoin covered areas.
 OLA has minimum 3m length or width dimension.
 No other R-Codes site cover standards apply.
 Street Surveillance 5.2.3 C3.1, C3.2 Augment (Per Burns Beach LSP) All Corner lot dwellings must be designed to address both the primary and secondary street.
-This can be achieved by the following: habitable rooms and major openings facing both the primary and secondary street. reducing the fencing along the secondary street boundary so that it is located at least 4m behind the front building line. open style fencing along the front portion of the secondary street boundary.
+This can be achieved by the following: - habitable rooms and major openings facing both the primary and secondary street. - reducing the fencing along the secondary street boundary so that it is located at least 4m behind the front building line. - open style fencing along the front portion of the secondary street boundary.
 Building Height 5.1.6 C6 Table 3 - Maximum building heights Replace (Per Burns Beach LSP) Dwellings shall be constructed to a maximum height of 2-storeys with loft areas within the roof space permitted.
-The maximum building height measured from natural ground level shall be: Maximum wall height (with pitched roof) - 6.5m Maximum total height to roof ridge - 9.5m Maximum wall and total height (parapet wall with concealed roof) - 7.5m Street Walls and Fences 5.2.4 C4 Replace (Per Burns Beach LSP) The maximum height of non-permeable front fencing, inclusive of retaining walls, is limited to 1.3m above the midpoint of the verge that adjacent to the lot.
-Any designated uniform estate fencing/retaining on private lots shall not be modified without written approval from the City of Joondalup visually permeable by landowners, where applicable.
-Site Works 5.3.7 C7.1 Replace (Per Burns Beach LSP) The ground lot level of each lot shall be +1/-0.5m from the level of the verge at the front of the lot, measured from the mid-point of the fro Lots with rear laneway access that are required to be accessed from the rear lane may be permitted to substitute +/- 2m in lieu of +1/-0.
+The maximum building height measured from natural ground level shall be: - Maximum wall height (with pitched roof) - 6.5m - Maximum total height to roof ridge - 9.5m - Maximum wall and total height (parapet wall with concealed roof) - 7.5m Street Walls and Fences 5.2.4 C4 Replace (Per Burns Beach LSP) The maximum height of non-permeable front fencing, inclusive of retaining walls, is limited to 1.3m above the midpoint of the verge that it fronts and immediately adjacent to the lot.
+Any designated uniform estate fencing/retaining on private lots shall not be modified without written approval from the City of Joondalup and shall be maintained as visually permeable by landowners, where applicable.
+Site Works 5.3.7 C7.1 Replace (Per Burns Beach LSP) The ground lot level of each lot shall be +1/-0.5m from the level of the verge at the front of the lot, measured from the mid-point of the frontage of the lots.
+Lots with rear laneway access that are required to be accessed from the rear lane may be permitted to substitute +/- 2m in lieu of +1/-0.5m.
 Vehicular Access 5.3.5 C5.1 Augment Front-Loaded Lots Restricted vehicle access and/or designated garage locations apply to lots identified as shown on the Local Development Plan.
-Designated garage locations do not prescribe boundary walls, but reference the side of the lot to which the garage must be located to ac infrastructure and other identified site constraints.
+Designated garage locations do not prescribe boundary walls, but reference the side of the lot to which the garage must be located to address site retaining, service infrastructure and other identified site constraints.
 Garages on corner lots are not mandated to be accessed from the secondary street.
-Rear Loaded (Laneway) Lots Where vehicular access is available from a dedicated rear laneway or internal private driveway, vehicular access and garage location m
+Rear Loaded (Laneway) Lots Where vehicular access is available from a dedicated rear laneway or internal private driveway, vehicular access and garage location must be from the rear laneway or internal private driveway.

-PLAN: PACBB-4-006 REVISION: D DATE: 19/06/2023 DRAWN: JP PROJECTION: PCG 94 PLANNER: KG DATUM: AHD CHECK: IH
+PLAN: PACBB-4-006 REVISION: D DATE: 19/06/2023 DRAWN: JP PROJECTION: PCG 94 PLANNER: KG DATUM: AHD